 The rules for taking pets to Europe changed on 1st January 2021.
-The original requirements for pets to have a microchip and then a rabies vaccination at least 21 days before travel remains.

-However, Pet Passports have been replaced by Animal Health Certificates (AHC).
-The main difference for clients is that Pet Passports used to be valid for repeated travel as long as the pet's rabies vaccination was up to date, whereas under the new rules a new AHC needs to be obtained every time you wish to take your pet to the EU.
+The original requirements for pets to have a microchip and then a rabies vaccination at least 21 days before travel will remain.
+However, UK issued Pet Passports will be replaced by Animal Health Certificates (AHC).
+The main difference for clients is that UK issued Pet Passports used to be valid for repeated travel as long as the pet's rabies vaccination was up to date, whereas under the new rules a new AHC needs to be obtained every time you wish to take your pet to the EU.
 The AHC has to be completed and signed by the vet within 10 days of travel.
 Please note that 21 days must pass between the rabies vaccine being given, and the AHC being completed by the vet.

-If you have a Pet Passport do not throw it away (it is evidence of your pet's rabies vaccination).
+If you have a UK issued Pet Passport do not throw it away (it is evidence of your pet's rabies vaccination).
 If you have definite plans to travel, please call the surgery to make an appointment that falls within 10 days of the date of intended travel.